-- Where a fresh water supply, which has not been approved by the State Department of Public Health, is already available from a well, spring, reservoir, or other source.
-If the customer agrees to abandon this other supply and agrees to remove all pumps and piping necessary for the utilization of this supply, the installation of backflow protective devices will not be required. - Where salt water, or water otherwise polluted, is available for industrial or fire protection purposes at the same premises.
+• Where a fresh water supply, which has not been approved by the State Department of Public Health, is already available from a well, spring, reservoir, or other source.
+If the property owner agrees to abandon this other supply and agrees to remove all pumps and piping necessary for the utilization of this supply, the installation of backflow protective devices will not be required.

-- Where the premises are, or may be, engaged in processes using or producing waters or liquid industrial wastes, or where the premises are, or may be, engaged in handling sewage or any other dangerous substances.
-Chemical or biological process waters and water from public water supplies which have deteriorated to sanitary quality are included. - Where circumstances are such that there is special danger of backflow of sewage or other contaminated liquids through plumbing fixtures or water-using or treating equipment, or storage tanks and reservoirs. - Where there is a repeated history of cross-connections being established or reestablished.
+- Where salt water or water otherwise polluted, is available for industrial or fire protection purposes at the same premises. - Where the premises are or may be, engaged in processes using or producing waters or liquid industrial wastes, or where the premises are, or may be, engaged in handling sewage or any other dangerous substances.
+Chemical or biological process waters and water from public water supplies that have deteriorated to sanitary quality are included. - Where circumstances are such that there is a special danger of backflow of sewage or other contaminated liquids through plumbing fixtures, water-using or treating equipment, or storage tanks and reservoirs. - Where there is a repeated history of cross-connections being established or reestablished. - Where a backflow or cross-connection hazard is observed by a certified backflow tester.